ViVV99/nextjs-myproject2/README.md

 # nextjs-myproject2
-Nextjs project to train the fundamentals of the framework
+Nextjs project to train the fundamentals of the framework based on the Nextjs 'Nextjs React The Complete Guide Course'